 I compared the figures of the Welsh and Wesleyan Methodists, where they were both known, and noted that their proportions of society were diverging.
 I extrapolated that divergence back to the 1700s using known data for the Wesleyan Methodists so that the Welsh Methodists were zero in 1735, the year the movement started.

 - Evans, E. (1969).
 The Welsh Revival of 1904.
 Evangelical Press of Wales.

 - Davies, E. (2004).
 The Beddgelert Revival, Bryntirion Press.

-Comparing with Jones the number and duration of revivals are not easy to determine as the work spreads from region to region.
-The indicated date for many of the revivals is the year they start according to [5,10], and they may extend for a number of years.
+Compared with Jones , the number and duration of revivals are not easy to determine as the work spreads from region to region.
+The indicated date for many of the revivals is the year they start, according to [5,10], and they may extend for a number of years.

 Evans, E. (1979).
 Revival Comes to Wales, Evangelical Press of Wales.

 I would suggest the 1904/5 revival was not primarily about Wales but the world.
 Many missionary movements and revivals trace their origins to this Welsh Revival (see Gibbard).
 Pentecostalism both in the UK and the USA is directly linked to the revival (See Pike, Livesay, Synan, Bartleman), and is the fastest growing revival movement in history.
 The 1904/5 Welsh Revival was God’s way of bringing revival to the world!

 - Gibbard, N. (2004).
 On the Wings of A Dove: The International Effects of the 1904-05 Revival, Evangelical Press.

 - Pike, D. (2015).
 Azusa Street and the Welsh Revival,

 - Livesay, J. (2000).
 When We Walk with the Lord, published by the author, New Zealand, ISBN 0-473-06831-1.